Last Updated: 21 October, 2024

 Online sports betting in The Buckeye State

 It wasn’t until 2021 that the state had genuine momentum with a bill.
 Senator Kirk Schuring decided to try his hand at creating a sports betting bill in SB 176.
 While this bill would hit a roadblock when it made it to the House, Schuring called an audible and created HB 29, which is primarily an extension of SB 176.
-This plan worked, and while some of the specifics of the bill were changed, HB 29 was signed by Governor DeWine in December 2021.
+This plan worked, and while some of the bill's specifics were changed, HB 29 was signed by Governor DeWine in December 2021.

 While some states launch retail and online sports betting on separate days, Ohio came out swinging, with both launching on January 1, 2023.
 Once Governor Mike DeWine signed HB 29 into law in December 2021, the state used 2022 to solidify the rules for sports betting and hand out licenses to operators.